Tufin/oasdiff/README.md

 ```
 Usage of oasdiff:
   -base string
-    	path or URL of original OpenAPI spec in YAML or JSON format
+    	path or URL (or a glob in Composed mode) of original OpenAPI spec in YAML or JSON format
   -breaking-only
     	display breaking changes only (old method)
   -check-breaking
     	check for breaking changes (new method)
   -composed
-    	work in 'composed' mode, compare paths in all specs in the base and revision directories.
-In this mode the base and the revision parameters can be Globs instead of files, but not URLs
+    	work in 'composed' mode, compare paths in all specs matching base and revision globs
   -deprecation-days int
     	minimal number of days required between deprecating a resource and removing it without being considered 'breaking'
   -err-ignore string